-Contrary to what the name suggests, colour blindness is actually a deficiency in the way some people are able to view colour.
-Colour blind people can still see as clearly as other people, depending on their eye power.
+Contrary to what the name suggests, color blindness is actually a deficiency in the way some people are able to view colour.
+Color blind people can still see as clearly as other people, depending on their eye power.
 However, their perception of certain colours is hampered because of a genetic deficiency, and in some cases prolonged exposure to certain conditions.

-This particular type of colour blindness is not characterised by inability to see shades of blue or yellow.
-People who have blue-yellow colour blindness confuse blue with green and yellow with violet.
-This is a rarer version of colour blindness, with just 1 out of 10,000 people being affected by it.
+This particular type of color blindness is not characterised by inability to see shades of blue or yellow.
+People who have blue-yellow color blindness confuse blue with green and yellow with violet.
+This is a rarer version of color blindness, with just 1 out of 10,000 people being affected by it.

-However, colour blindness is not always inherited.
-Other causes of colour blindness can also be caused from a variety of vision problems, including:
+However, color blindness is not always inherited.
+Other causes of color blindness can also be caused from a variety of vision problems, including:

 - Macular degeneration, diabetic retinopathy, glaucoma, or cataracts

 - Injury to the eye